Meet the Therapist

 National Board Certified Counselor

-Change and transition — they may be inevitable in life; yet, they can still surprise us.
-Facing an unknown territory filled with new questions, unforeseen forks in the road, frustration, uncertainty, and loss, we can quickly become overwhelmed.
-All too often, we may be pressured into letting go of something we’d rather not.
+Change and transition — they may be inevitable in life; yet, they can still surprise us!
+And such times often bring us into unknown territory, usually an unforeseen fork in the road, which also means facing new challenges, questions, decisions, and uncertainty.
+Quickly, we find ourselves feeling overwhelmed, and sometimes even pressured into letting go of something we’d rather not.

-Though often unwelcomed and unavoidable, change and transition can also become a critical turning point, leading us toward a shift of perspective or direction, a new discovery, and a fresh start.
+Though they may be unavoidable and at times unwelcomed, change and transition can also become a critical turning point, leading us toward a shift of perspective or direction, a new discovery, and a fresh start.
 What once felt so difficult or even insurmountable may actually yield something unanticipated, positive, and yes, even a blessing.

 I’ve been there.
 More than once.
 I, too, have stood at a crossroad, facing a change, an ending, or new direction.
 Despite the uncertainty and difficulty I’ve faced during those transitions, I’ve come to know and rely more deeply on my own inner resources and resiliency as well as recognize the many resources already surrounding me as I navigated my way through each one.
 As a result, I’ve actually become quite “seasoned” with transitions!

-Throughout my adult life, and especially since I joined the professional field of counseling as a psychotherapist, I’ve remained committed to my own personal development and have a particular interest in understanding and healing unresolved trauma and loss, whether associated with an incident, development, or a relationship.
-Over the years, I’ve developed several practices, skills, and capacities related to mindfulness, creativity, spirituality, practical problem-solving, and emotional resilience and strength, and am always willing to share what I’ve learned to empower others.
+Throughout my adult life, and especially since I joined the field of mental health counseling as a psychotherapist, I’ve remained committed to my own personal and professional development.
+I have a particular interest in understanding and healing unresolved trauma, grief, and loss, whether associated with a recent incident, a significant relationship, early childhood and adolescent development, or with difficult adjustments into adulthood.
+Over the years, I’ve also developed several practices, skills, and capacities associated with strenthening the mind, body and soul, including mindfulness, creativity, spirituality, as well as practical problem-solving and career development, and am always willing to share what I’ve learned to guide my clients toward empowering themselves.

 Like the seasons in nature, life continually presents us with challenges and opportunities for change, growth, and renewal.